-All references to Mineral Reserves and Resources contained in this AIF are calculated in accordance with the standards set by the Canadian Institute of Mining, Metallurgy and Petroleum and disclosed in accordance with NI 43-101.
+This MD&A also contains references to estimates of Mineral Resources.
+All references to Mineral Reserves and Mineral Resources contained in this AIF are calculated in accordance with the standards set by the Canadian Institute of Mining, Metallurgy and Petroleum and disclosed in accordance with NI 43-101.
+The estimation of Mineral Resources is inherently uncertain and involves subjective judgments about many relevant factors.
+Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+The accuracy of any such estimates is a function of the quantity and quality of available data, and of the assumptions made and judgments used in engineering and geological interpretation, which may prove to be unreliable and depend, to a certain extent, upon the analysis of drilling results and statistical inferences that may ultimately prove to be inaccurate.
+Mineral Resource estimates may have to be re-estimated based on, among other things: (i) fluctuations in the price of gold; (ii) results of drilling; (iii) results of metallurgical testing, process and other studies; (iv) changes to proposed mine plans; (v) the evaluation of mine plans subsequent to the date of any estimates; and (vi) the possible failure to receive required permits, approvals and licences.
 Actual recoveries of mineral products may differ from Mineral Reserves and Resources as reported due to inherent uncertainties in acceptable estimating techniques.
 In particular, "Indicated" and "Inferred" Mineral Resources have a great amount of uncertainty as to their existence and economic and legal feasibility.
 It cannot be assumed that all or any part of an "Indicated" or "Inferred" Mineral Resource will ever be upgraded to a higher category of resource.
 Investors are cautioned not to assume that all or any part of the mineral deposits in these categories will ever be converted into Proven or Probable Reserves.